DS-Homebrew/TWiLightMenu/README.md

 ## Building with Docker for Windows users.

 You can compile TWiLight Menu++ with Docker using the provided PowerShell (`.ps1`) scripts.
-First, install docker at http://docker.com, and [configured Shared Drives](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/) for the drive where DSiMenu++ is cloned.
+First, install docker at http://docker.com, and [configured Shared Drives](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/) for the drive where TWiLight Menu++ is cloned.

 Then run `compile_docker.ps1` in a PowerShell window.
 The script accepts `make` arguments as well, for example `.\compile_docker.ps1 clean`.
 Note that Docker compilation is not compatible with native Windows compilation.
 You should run `.\compile_docker.ps1 clean` to clean the artifacts before attempting to build with Docker.